tonimelisma/mail/ARCHITECTURE.md

 * **UI Layer (:mail module, formerly :app):** Responsible for presenting data to the user.
 Interacts exclusively with the local database via ViewModels and Use Cases.
 Handles user interactions like pull-to-refresh.
 Contains `SettingsScreen.kt` for user preferences including cache size and download preferences (bodies/attachments).
 ViewModels like `MessageDetailViewModel` and `ThreadDetailViewModel` utilize `NetworkMonitor` for observing network state, including Wi-Fi connectivity.
+Download status UIs (e.g., in `MessageDetailScreen.kt`) are polished with clear states, animated transitions, and retry capabilities.
 * **Domain Layer (:domain module):** Contains discrete business logic in the form of Use Cases.
 * **Data Layer (:data module):** Implements repository interfaces.
 Its primary role is to act as a **synchronizer** between network data sources (APIs) and the local database, managing data